bodo-ai/PyDough/documentation/usage.md

 Each `PyDoughSession` has the following notable fields, each of which can be accessed or switched out:
 - `metadata`: the knowledge graph used by PyDough to identify collections/properties.
 By default, there is no knowledge graph until one is attached to the session.
 [See here](#session-knowledge-graph) for more details.
 - `config`: the miscellaneous configurations used by the PyDough session.
 By default, each configuration is set to its default value.
 [See here](#session-configs) for more details.
 - `database`: the database context used by PyDough to determine which version of SQL to translate into and used to execute queries in a database.
-By default, this is no database connection until one is attached to the session.
+By default, there is no database connection until one is attached to the session.
 [See here](#session-database) for more details.

 <!-- TOC --><a name="session-knowledge-graph"></a>
 ### Session Knowledge Graph